Solixdude/My_first_blog/README.md

 # Django Blog Project

-This is a simple blog project built with Django.
+This is a blog project built with Django.
 The project includes basic functionalities such as creating, viewing, and editing posts, along with a custom admin panel.

 ## Description